hbctraining/variant_analysis/lessons/alignment_file_processing.md

 # Learning objectives

 - Differentiate between query-sorted and coordinate-sorted alignment files
-- Describe and remove duplicatge reads
+- Describe and remove duplicate reads
 - Process a raw SAM file for input into a BAM for GATK

 # Alignment file processing with `samtools` and `Picard`